ArctosDB/documentation-wiki/_documentation/taxonomy.markdown

 Arctos.
 (Remarks, annotated taxon relationships, and links to publications should be used to clarify.)

-Arctos taxonomy consists of two tables: taxon_name is a list of "base names" (genera, species, kingdoms) and taxon_term contains metadata regarding a taxon_name, optionally organized in various ways.
-Informal terms, such as "Sorex sp." or "Sorex cinereus or Sorex ugyunak" are Identifications, not taxonomy.
+Arctos taxonomy consists of two tables: `taxon_name` is a list of "base names" (genera, species, kingdoms) and `taxon_term` contains metadata regarding a `taxon_name`, optionally organized in various ways.
+Informal terms, such as "*Sorex sp.*" or "*Sorex cinereus* or *Sorex ugyunak*" are Identifications, not taxonomy.
 (Identifications are generally drawn from and linked to taxonomy in various ways.)

 ## Taxon Name

-The names in taxon_name are intended to be a formal taxonomic authority, and should all be drawn from relevant taxonomic publications.
+The names in `taxon_name` are intended to be a formal taxonomic authority, and should all be drawn from relevant taxonomic publications.
 A name is not linked to any particular classification (rather, classifications are linked to names), and may be a homonym or